 - Monthly closing cash balance

-I’ve created a simple template that you can download a copy of and use to work through this guide so that at the end you’ll have your own 6 month cash flow forecast.
+I’ve created a simple template that you can take a copy of and use to work through this guide.
+By the end, you’ll have your own 6 month cash flow forecast.
 The cash flow forecast template will help you estimate the money coming into your business and going out and it’ll automatically calculate a surplus or deficit each month.

-By the end, you’ll have a birds eye view of your business for the next 6 months.
+At the end, you’ll have a birds-eye view of your business for the next 6 months.
 You’ll be able to see whether you have enough cash in the bank to keep your business going, including paying yourself or spot any upcoming problems so you can deal with them in advance.

-I’ll work through this guide with a simple cash flow forecast example, populating it as though I was running a bookkeeping business (only because I’ll always be an accountant at heart, so it’s something I understand).
+I’ll work through this guide with a simple cash flow forecast example.
+I’ll populate it as though I was running a bookkeeping business (only because I’ll always be an accountant at heart so it’s something I understand).

 How to Create Your Cash Flow Forecast

 Step 1: Create a Sales Forecast

 You’ll need to start by predicting how much money is coming into your bank account by creating a sales forecast.

 A sales forecast is a monthly estimate of how much you think you’ll invoice your clients (not get paid) for the next 6 months of your business.
 To help you estimate this, use details you have from signed client contracts, the business you think you’ll be closing and what you think you’ll win from trends in your business.
 For example: